pedrodelesporte/java-programming/README.md

 # Java Programming — College Coursework

-A collection of Java programs I wrote throughout my college Java programming class.
+A collection of Java programs I wrote while studying by myself and throughout my college Java programming class.
-This repo is mainly labs and projects used to practice core concepts as the semester progressed.
+This repo is mainly small exercises, labs and projects used to practice core concepts as the semester progressed.

 ## What You’ll Find Here